Narshe1412/Code-Institute-Data-Centric-Project/readme.md

 #### Should haves

-- As a user, I want to be able to store the application data, so time and task completion are not lost after the web is closed.
 - As a user, I want to be able to visualize a summary of the time spent using a variety of charts, so that I can have a better picture of the time spent for my own records or for management reporting.

 #### Could haves